 Supportive care for parathyroid cancer

-Recovering from parathyroid cancer and adjusting to life after treatment is different for each person, depending on the stage of the cancer, the organs and tissues removed during surgery, the type of treatments and many other factors.
+Adjusting to life after treatment is different for everyone.
+Your recovery will depend on many different factors, including the number of parathyroid glands removed and the type of treatment.
 The end of cancer treatment may bring mixed emotions.
-Even though treatment has ended, there may be other issues to deal with, such as coping with long-term side effects.
-A person who has been treated for parathyroid cancer may have concerns about the following.
+Even though treatment has ended, you may have other issues to deal with, such as coping with long-term side effects.

 Vocal cord paralysis is when the